-Randy Williams is Fife Folklore Archives Curator and oral history specialist at Utah State University Library's Special Collections & Archives.
-Along with managing the world-renowned Fife Folklore Archives, she directs USU's community-based fieldwork projects, bringing the voices of diverse people from the Inter-Mountain West (many who are historically underrepresented) into the Archives.
-At present she is working on the Cache Valley Drug Court Oral History effort with colleagues Andrew Dupree and Jennifer Duncan.
-Other fieldwork activity includes:
+Randy Williams is Fife Folklore Archives Curator and Oral History Specialist at Utah State University Library's Special Collections & Archives.
+In addition, she is affiliated faculty of the USU Folklore Program, where she teaches a field school for cultural documentation with colleague Lisa Gabbert.
+Along with managing the world-renowned Fife Folklore Archives, Williams directs USU's community-based fieldwork projects, bringing the voices of diverse people from the Inter-Mountain West, many historically excluded, into the Archives.
+At present, she is working on the Great Salt Lake Wetlands Oral History Project.
+Previous fieldwork includes:

-Ranch Family Documentation Project and Ranch Family Digital Collection
+Ranch Family Documentation Project, 2009-2012 and Digital Collection

-Logan Canyon Land Use Management Oral History Collection
+Logan Canyon Land Use Management Oral History Collection, 2008-2009

 USU Veterans History Project

-Along with Elisaida Mendez, Williams was honored with a 2009 Human Ties Award from Utah Humanities for the Latino/Latina Voices Project and she received a 2002 UHC Merit Award for Living Traditions of the Bear River Heritage Area.
+She is a 2017 recipient of a Utah State University Diversity Award.
+As well, she was honored, with colleague Elisaida Mendez, with a 2009 Utah Humanites Human Ties Award for the Latino/Latina Voices Project and she received a 2002 UH Merit Award for Living Traditions of the Bear River Heritage Area.

-Fall 2016, Williams curated "Fifty Years of Folk: The Austin and Alta Fife USU Folklore Legacy, 1966-2016" at the USU Library.
+Fall 2016, she curated "Fifty Years of Folk: The Austin and Alta Fife USU Folklore Legacy, 1966-2016" at the USU Library.
 Summer 2009, Williams curated "Books and Buckaroos: USU Cowboy Poetry Collection" an exhibit highlighting USU's involvement with the National Cowboy Poetry Gathering, from its 1985 beginning.
-And, Fall/Winter 2009-10 she co-curated with Barbara Middleton Bells: Connecting Animals, People and Land, an outgrowth of oral history work.
+Fall/Winter 2009-10, she co-curated with Barbara Middleton Bells: Connecting Animals, People and Land, an outgrowth of oral history work.

-Williams is Archival Liaison for the American Folklore Society, a board member of the Folklore Society of Utah, and past section convener (2009-12) for the American Folklore Society Archives and Library Section.
-She is the folklore subject librarian at the Merrill-Cazier Library, former editor-at-large for Marginalia (the newsletter for the Friends of the Library) and served on USU's Common Literature Experience Committee, serving as chair in 2009.
+Williams is Archival Liaison for the American Folklore Society, a board member of Utah Humanities, Folklore Society of Utah, and Refugee Connection.
+She is past section convener (2009-12) for the American Folklore Society Archives and Library Section.
+She is the folklore subject librarian at the Merrill-Cazier Library.
+2007-2009, she served on USU's Common Literature Committee, chair 2009.

 Along with Elaine Thatcher, she produced Folksongs of the Beehive State: Early Field Recordings of Utah and Mormon Music.
 Activity in the Arts in Education Program led to Folklore and Folk Art Resource Guide, co-sponsored by the Utah Arts Council.
-She co-directed the Fife Folklore Conference for five years, created and directed USU's Kinship Conference and taught university courses in folklore.
-Areas of academic interest include community-based oral history work, belief systems, archiving, diversity awareness, Mormon family and public folklore.
+She co-directed the Fife Folklore Conference for five years, created and directed USU's Kinship Conference.
+Areas of academic interest include community-based oral history fieldwork, archiving, ethical metadata, diversity awareness, Mormon family, and public folklore.